Meet your academic advisor

 To declare your major you should consult with your academic advisor in the University College.
 View details on when and how to declare a major.

-The UNCW Bookstore makes finding and renting/purchasing your books easy because your professors let the bookstore know which editions of textbooks to order.
-You can buy the books online or visit the bookstore in Fisher Student Center.
+The UNCW Bookstore makes finding, renting and purchasing your textbooks easy, because your professors let the bookstore know which books to order.
+The bookstore has the right book and the right edition, with every option all in one place.
+You can buy textbooks online or in person in the Fisher Student Center.

 In addition to textbooks, the bookstore also offers Seahawk apparel, gifts, school supplies and more.
-View complete details on the campus bookstore.
+View complete details at the campus bookstore.

 - TealWare: Whether you are on or off campus, using a PC, Mac or mobile device, you can access free UNCW software (including Microsoft Office) through TealWare in the Teal Cloud.
 Check out details on the TealWare information site.